FIGARO FABULOSA QUICK FAJITAS MARINADE

 I found this flat bread at Wal-Mart in the deli department.
 It's called Joseph's Lavash Bread and the price is $1.88 for four giant pieces, 9x11 inches, which would be great for making wraps or used as tortillas.
 A serving is half a piece.
 It tastes very good, as far as bread goes, with no off flavors like many low carb tortillas and breads sometimes have.
 I'm a little surprised that the net carbs are so low considering the ingredients so I'd use these with caution.
 However, when I ran the numbers from the package through the

 Hidden Carb Calculator, it said that there are really only 3 carbs per serving.
 It could be that the calories, fat or protein counts are off though.
-I couldn't find anything online about these and the company doesn't appear to have a website.
+Joseph's Bakery

 UPDATE: You can buy now order this bread from Netrition for $2.99.